 There are two main types of green tea: matcha and regular, loose leaf green tea.
 While both types offer remarkable health benefits, matcha can have at least three times more antioxidants than many loose leaf green teas.
-This high antioxidant concentration gives matcha more anti-inflammatory properties, making it a better choice for PCOS (source).
+This high antioxidant concentration gives matcha more anti-inflammatory properties, which might be better choice for PCOS (source).

 Now, if you’re not familiar with matcha, then you should know that it’s simply green tea leaves that have been ground into a powder.

 In addition, matcha has a high chlorophyll content that can support detoxification and liver function.

 That high chlorophyll content comes from the fact that the leaves that are used for matcha are grown differently from the leaves used for regular green tea.
 You see, with matcha (source):